temple-geography/census-gis/docs/exercises/segregation_analysis.md

 [1] 0.6020 0.5857 0.5974 0.6492 0.6361 0.6208
 ```

-A *t*-test is a common statistical method to compare distributions to see if their means differ, usually within a 95% confidence level.
-That is, we are asking if the *mean* *D* of the resampled distribution for Philadelphia is 95% likely to be different from the *mean* *D* of the resampled distribution for Allegheny.
+A $t$-test is a common statistical method to compare distributions to see if their means differ, usually within a 95% confidence level.
+That is, we are asking if the *mean* $D$ of the resampled distribution for Philadelphia is 95% likely to be different from the *mean* $D$ of the resampled distribution for Allegheny.

 ```R
 d_philly_2020 = resample_philly_2020$IndexDist[1,]